 - Exchange money, employment, goods or services in return for sexual activity.
-This includes any exchange of assistance that is due to beneficiaries of assistance. - Engage in any sexual relationships with beneficiaries of assistance, since they are based on inherently unequal power dynamics.
+This includes any exchange of assistance that is due to programme participants. - Engage in any sexual relationships with programme participants, since they are based on inherently unequal power dynamics.